Child Sexual Abuse Counselling in Charlton and Blackheath

 This can be a lengthy process and is not always conducted in one go.
 In counselling, we use the therapeutic relationship between counsellor and client as a foundation for exploring, processing and healing the more challenging experiences in life.Child Sexual Abuse can seem impossible to tackle because of its profound impact on a child’s understanding of itself and the world around it.

 However, with some persistence and willingness to go through the motions of recovery, even the most horrific instances can be effectively addressed and profound healing can occur a bit at a time.
 Many survivors of child sexual abuse may choose counselling alongside other complementary treatments as part of a holistic approach.
 Part of what has often been damaged in a client is trust in their own judgement and it is therefore vital to follow the clients lead in how they would like to conduct their own healing process. many times clients also need to be allowed a safe space to grieve their lost innocence and childhood.

 Symptoms of Childhood Sexual Abuse include Depression, Anxiety, Phobias, PTSD, Self-harm, Suicidality, Relationship issues, Sexual issues, lack of Self-care, Insomnia, Eating Disorders and OCD.

 Based in Greenwich, Constanze has chosen to specialise in this area as she has come to realise just how many people have been touched and altered by this childhood experience and has witnessed time and again how much clients can benefit from allowing it to come to the surface of their own consciousness and releasing the repressed emotions as well as understanding what happened with an adult perspective.

 As with all issues presented by a client, Constanze is careful and gentle in her approach as well as courageously supportive in order to empower the client to take back control over their life and re-discover the joy in being alive.

-Constanze is available for sessions in Greenwich, London.
+Constanze is available for sessions in the Greenwich area in Southeast London.